Other Leave/ Time Off

 Returning to work following a period of bereavement leave

-Where a member of staff is experiencing difficulties following a bereavement, they may benefit from self or management referral to the University’s Occupational Health Unit, or may wish to access the Staff Counselling Service.
+Where a member of staff is experiencing difficulties following a bereavement, they may benefit from accessing the University’s Employee Assistance Program or from Big White Wall (a safe online community offering 24/7 mental health support).

 Members of staff should inform their line manager at the earliest opportunity of their need to take bereavement leave, specifying the purpose of the leave.